Plugin Estimation of Smooth Optimal Transport Maps: Efficient Statistical Inference for Wasserstein Distances

 \subsection{Efficiency Lower Bounds for Estimating the Wasserstein Distance}

+Our aim is now to derive efficiency lower bounds, showing that the asymptotic variances in Theorem~\ref{thm:clt} cannot be improved by any other regular estimatorof $W_2^2(P,Q)$.
 In discussing semiparametric efficiency theory, we follow the definitions and notation of~\cite{vandervaart1998,vandervaart2002}.
 We begin with a derivation of the efficient influence function of the functional

 where $\Omega$ is either $\bbT^d$ or a subset of $\bbR^d$, and $Q \in \calPac(\Omega)$ is given. \citeauthor{santambrogio2015} (\citeyear{santambrogio2015}, Proposition 7.17) has previously derived the first variation of this functional.
-The following result generalizes their argument, and states it in a language suitable for our development. \begin{lemma}[Efficient Influence Function] Let $\Omega$ be $\bbT^d$ or any connected and compact subset of $\bbR^d$, and let $P,Q \in \calPac(\Omega)$.
+The following is a version of their result, stated in a language suitable for our development. \begin{lemma}[Efficient Influence Function] Let $\Omega$ be $\bbT^d$ or any connected and compact subset of $\bbR^d$, and let $P,Q \in \calPac(\Omega)$.
 Assume that the density of at least one of $P$ and $Q$ is positive over $\Omega$.
 Let $(\phi_0,\psi_0)$ denote a pair of Kantorovich potentials in the optimal transport problem from $P$ to $Q$, uniquely defined up to translation by a constant, and define the map

 Let $\dot\calP_P \subseteq L^2_0(P)$ be any tangent set containing $\tilde \Phi_{(P,Q)}$.
 Then, the functional $\Phi_Q$ is differentiable relative to $\dot\calP_P$, with efficient influence function given by $\tilde \Phi_{(P,Q)}$. \end{lemma} Lemma~\ref{lem:influence} is proved in Appendix~\ref{app:pf_efficiency}.
 The assumption that $P$ or $Q$ have support equal to $\Omega$ is only used to ensure that $\phi_0$ is unique, up to translation by a constant (cf. Proposition 7.18 of~\cite{santambrogio2015}).
 While this condition is not necessary~\citep{staudt2022}, we retain it for simplicity since we require it for our upper bounds.